 Ecological Clerk of Works (ECoW)

-EMEC Ecology provides ECoW with excellent experience of both the construction industry and of current wildlife legislation.
-Staff hold valid CSCS card and are familiar with working on construction sites.
+EMEC Ecology provides ECoWs with excellent experience of both the construction industry and of current wildlife legislation.
+Staff hold valid CSCS cards and are familiar with working on construction sites.
 We undertake:

 - Toolbox talks and meetings to relay any relevant ecological information required by those working on site.